Captainmango/ElixirNotes/notes/collections.md

 ```

-if the key isn't present in the map, this will through a key error rather than adding the key so be careful.
+if the key isn't present in the map, this will throw a key error rather than adding the key so be careful.
 To add a new key value pair to an existing map, use the put method.
 See below:

 ```bash